burger-mtbkr/step-panel/README.md

 ## Installation

-To install the `StepPanel` component, you can add it to your project by copying the component files into your project directory.
+To install the `FormStepPanel` component, you can add it to your project by copying the component files into your project directory.
 Ensure you have the necessary dependencies installed:

 ```
 npm install react react-bootstrap bootstrap bootstrap-icons